dmlc/gluon-nlp/scripts/pretraining/bert/README.md

 ├── model-{short_hash}.yml
 ```

-The pretrained model has been finetuned on SQUAD 2.0, obtaining 77.89/74.72.
+The pretrained model has been finetuned on SQUAD 2.0, obtaining F1/EM as 78.50/75.57.
+See also [question_answering](../../question_answering) for more details on the finetuning results.